 For patients, neurofeedback at Asheville Brain Training is very easy to do.
-All you do is sit back, relax and watch a movie of your choice.
-During a neurofeedback session, a person’s brain wave activity is tracked via sensors on the scalp.
-In fact, in a single session, the brain observes over 1000 times when it’s on track and when it’s off track creating better function in the areas that need it.
-This information is communicated to the individual with auditory and visual signals.
+All you do is sit back, relax, and watch a movie of your choice.
+During a neurofeedback session, a person’s brainwave activity is tracked via sensors on the scalp.
+In fact, in a single session, the brain observes itself, over 1,000 times, when it’s on track and when it’s off track, creating better function in the areas that need it.
+This information is communicated to the individual through auditory and visual signals.
 When your brainwaves fire at a rate that’s too slow, too often or too fast, the movie will dim on the screen and the volume will lower — providing immediate feedback to your brain that something is out of balance.

-This feedback helps you recognize when wanted and unwanted brain waves are being produced, and gradually, you brain learns how to better create the desired brain waves and minimize undesired brain wave patterns.
-In other words, you’ll watch a movie, while your brain watches its own brain waves and self-corrects the dysfunction.
+This feedback automatically helps you recognize when wanted and unwanted brainwaves are being produced, and gradually, your brain learns how to create desired brainwaves while minimizing undesired brainwave patterns.
+In other words, while you watch a movie, your brain will watch its own brainwaves and self-correct its unique dysfunction.

-There is no way to do it wrong!
-There is no conscious effort, the brain is doing its own exercise while watching a movie.
-Kids especially enjoy the training, since they get to pick their favorite movies as part of the sessions (from Netflix or a DVD.)
+There is no way to do neurofeedback wrong, and no conscious effort is required; the brain exercises itself while watching a movie.
+Kids especially enjoy the training, since they get to pick their favorite movies as part of each session (from Netflix or a DVD.)

 You can remain on your medications while training

-You don’t have to choose between Neurofeedback and medications, you can continue your medications while training your brain to function better.
-One of the goals at Asheville Brain Training is to eliminate dysregulated brain wave patterns which often reduce or remove the symptoms naturally, and therefore the need for medications used to help control them.
-We advise our patients to work with their prescribing physician directly about their need for continued medications or decreasing their dosages as they improve with training, because the way medications affect a dysregulated brain is very different from how they affect a balanced brain.
+You don’t have to choose between Neurofeedback and medication; you can continue your medication while training your brain to function better.
+One of the goals at Asheville Brain Training is to eliminate dysregulated brainwave patterns.
+When the dysregulation goes, the symptoms often disappear naturally–the need for medications is often automatically eliminated.
+We advise our patients to work directly with their prescribing physician about their need for continued medications or decreasing their dosages as they improve during training, because the way medications affect a dysregulated brain is very different from they way they affect a balanced brain.

 What does a normal course of Neurofeedback look like?